-But when such a golf cart outing goes awry, you need a Tampa golf cart injury lawyer to discuss your legal options moving forward.
-Here, we use our legal knowledge to tell you all you need to know about golf cart accidents.
+Golf carts are no longer just for the golf course, rather more people are buying these leisure vehicles to use for casual outings in their neighborhoods.
+But, when such a golf cart outing goes awry, you need a Tampa golf cart injury lawyer to discuss your legal options moving forward.
+That’s why here, we use our legal knowledge to tell you all you need to know about golf cart accidents.

 Are Golf Carts Street Legal in Florida?

-Limitations on When You Can Go Golf Carting
+When Can You Go Golf Carting?

-Limitations on Who Can Operate a Golf Cart
+Who Can Operate a Golf Cart?

 How Injuries May Happen